 Visa information for foreign visitors

-Visitor travel reimbursements and visitor honoraria transactions for foreign visitors will need to state what visa the visitor has in the Business Purpose.
-This information had previously been collected during supplier setup for visitors, which is not required for Stanford Easy Pay.
+Visitor travel reimbursements and visitor honoraria transactions for foreign visitors will need to state what visa the visitor has in the Business Purpose, since that information was typically gathered during the supplier setup step (which no longer occurs for Stanford Easy Pay).

 Learn more